LLNL/RAJA/docs/sphinx/html/_sources/config_build.txt

 The first line sets a RAJA compiler variable that is used to control compiler-specific syntax for certain RAJA features.
-The next several commands in the file set the compiler (including version), and options for each build type.
-Next, programming model options are set to turn on or off things such as OpenMP, CilkPlus, CUDA, etc. For example, the Intel compiler supports both OpenMP and CilkPlus; so those are turned on here.
-Finally, options for data alignment and index set range segments are set.
+The next several commands in the file set the compiler and options for each build type.

-RAJA constructs are parametrized to make it easy to try alternative implementation choices.
-The CMakeLists.txt file in the top-level RAJA directory contains settings for these items, which are not specific to a compiler.
+Next, programming model options, such as OpenMP, CilkPlus, CUDA, etc. are turned on or off.
+For example, the Intel compiler supports both OpenMP and CilkPlus; so those are turned on here.
+Finally, options for data alignment, index set range segments, and other things are set.

+The CMakeLists.txt file in the top-level RAJA directory controls settings for other items that are not specific to a compiler.
 In that file, you will find variables to set RAJA options for:

   * Floating-point type (e.g., double or float)
   * Pointer types (e.g., bare ptr, ptr with restrict, ptr classes, etc.)